Paradise Lost in Pisagua

 Is “paradise”, then, destined to collapse from the weight of its own ambitions?

-The coastal trail north of Pisagua may be sobering, but the trail south to the sea-lion colony at Punta Pichalo is a more cheerful one.
+The trail south to the sea-lion colony at Punta Pichalo is a more cheerful one.
 On a slope above the old hospital, you’ll come across a glinting rubbish heap covered with shells that crunch beneath your boots, scattered with a confetti of curious objects: a broken piece of a porcelain plate, a torn shoe, an old radio with its wires ripped out.
 Make your way onto the paved road, past a helipad, and you’ll come to the mouth of a sand trail hugging the winding cliffs.
 Soon, you’ll leave reminders of human existence behind — though I did come across a brown car, inexplicably abandoned where several foot trails converge, now embedded in the landscape.
 Then follow the squeals of the sea lions and you’ll come across bubble-like rock formations, some with human-like moulds for shade.
-Or head down to the edge of the coast to dip your feet and rest on the jagged black rocks.
-Being here, it’s easy to imagine what Caterine and Rafael might have seen in Pisagua.
+Then head down to the edge of the coast to dip your feet and rest on the jagged black rocks.
+You'll glimpse a little of what Caterine and Rafael might have seen in Pisagua.

 Caterine and Rafael were not the only ones who saw Pisagua’s potential for tourism.
 In a particular crude attempt at a makeover, a businessman from Arica bought the old prison and re-opened it as a hotel in 1990.
 Caterine was plainly disgusted by the political connections it must have required: “No one understood how he got his hands on it, since it belonged to the government.
 He bought it for about two thousand dollars, which is nothing.”